MicahElliott/weatherbar/README.md

 Weatherbar is a "widget" for
 i3bar/[i3status](https://github.com/i3/i3status).

-Weatherbar prints a concise display of current and forecasted weather.
-For example, the following shows three sections for Beaverton, OR, USA, for sunset/sunrise and present conditions (Rain Heavy, 50 degrees F, Wind 18 mph, Humidity 81); the next 9 hours (Rain Moderate and Heavy, temps 50 and 49); and the next six days of highs and lows.
+**Weatherbar prints a concise display of current and forecasted weather.** For example, the following shows three sections for Beaverton, OR, USA, for _sunset/sunrise_ and _present conditions_ (Rain Heavy, 50 degrees F, Wind 18 mph, Humidity 81); the _next 9 hours_ (Rain Moderate and Heavy, temps 50 and 49); and the _next six days_ of highs and lows.

     0724-1632 RH50.18.81 | RM50 RH49 RM49 | RH5149 RL4841 RM4741 RL4539 NC4541 RM453

-The above tells me I probably won't be going for a run for the next several days.
+The above tells me I probably won't be going for a run or bike ride for the next several days.
 See the source for a little more detail on the weather conditions mnemonics.

-It's should be enough to update every 15 or 30 mintes.
-Although it may take a second or two to run, the status bar will be very quick to update every second or few since it's only reading a temporary file.
+It should be enough to **update (run) every 15 or 30 minutes**.
+Although it may be slow to run (a second or two), the status bar itself will be very quick to update every second or few since it's only reading a temporary file — not calling anything.

 ## Config